These Art Surfaces have a lot of features, so let’s dive in so you don’t miss out on anything...

 To see the your artwork on top of the surface without any lighting or shading effects, select the Overlaid setting

 You can put anything into an Art Surface, including previously created drawings, paintings, scanned artwork, graphics, logos or even photos.
-You can do this in a number of ways.
-Two of the easiest are:
+Here are 2 ways to do it

-Copy the artwork you want to place into your Art Surface then select the Green layer and paste it (cmd/ctrl + v) You can use merge down (Layer > Merge Down or cmd/ctrl + e) to merge it into the green layer which will keep it visible while switching Layer Comps
+- Method 1: Copy the photo or artwork you want to paste into your Art Surface, then paste it into the Green layer of the Art Surface (cmd/ctrl + v) You can use merge down (Layer > Merge Down or cmd/ctrl + e) to merge it into the green layer which will keep it visible while switching Layer Comps

 Adding New Layers